Carl Müller-Crepon

 Shaping States into Nations: The Effects of Ethnic Geography on State Borders.

-American Journal of Political Science, accepted for publication.
+American Journal of Political Science, Early View.

 Abstract